bryan-ilman-on-github/temp-sensor/README.md

-# Temperature and Humidity Sensor
+# DHT22 and Flying Fish Sensor
-This main.c is the source code for reading temperature and humidity data from the DHT22 ASAIR AM2302 sensor using the AVR XMEGA-A3BU.
-The temperature and humidity readings will be displayed on the LCD.
+This main.c is the source code for reading temperature, humidity, propane concentration data from the DHT22 ASAIR AM2302 and Flying Fish MQ-6 sensor using the AVR XMEGA-A3BU.
+The readings will be displayed on the LCD.
 Simply copy this code into a project in [Microchip Studio](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio), build it, and upload it to the board using [FliP](https://www.microchip.com/en-us/development-tool/flip).